|A&W Burger Family Statues (page 1)|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

-These statues were produced for A&W by International Fiberglass.
+These statues were originally produced for A&W by International Fiberglass.
 A full set cost about $1800 at that time.
 The statues were delivered by flatbed truck.
 I'm told that, later, these statues were also produced in Ohio.
 There were plans to build them in Canada but I don't believe they were ever made or displayed there.
 I have been told that about 200 sets of these statues were produced and that they were made from 1963 until around 1967.
 The Papa Burger state is 8 1/2 feet tall and his mug is 3 feet tall.
 The mugs were originally part of the statue.
 Later, they were built separately and bolted to the statues when they were installed at their locations.
-Some locations only purchased Papa Burger rather than the entire set of four statues.
+Some locations only purchased Papa Burger rather than the entire set of statues.
 He was listed at around $600 at that time.
 These International Fiberglass photos are courtesy of Terry Nelson: 1 and 2.
 The first photo shows A&W executives and Steve Dashew (far right) discussing the statues' design.

 In 1974, A&W introduced the Great Root Bear as their new mascot and instructed their restaurant operators to use him in their advertising.
 The stores were also encouraged to get rid of their Burger Family statues at that point but many of them did not.